-This year’s chosen theme for British Science Week 2020 is the diversity of our planet.
-We've compiled a few simple science activities surrounding the theme to help you celebrate at your secondary school.
+Focusing on the theme the diversity of our planet, we've compiled a few simple science activities to help you celebrate our planet at your secondary school.

 The diversity on our planet goes beyond biodiversity to social and cultural diversity.
-Therefore it's only appropriate that how we learn and celebrate this is also diverse too!
+Therefore it's only appropriate that how we learn and celebrate this is diverse too.
 Here are some activities to help get you started...

 How does diversity in nature affect soil and insects?